devtut/generate/docs/python/webbrowser-module.md

 ---
-metaTitle: Webbrowser Module
+metaTitle: "Webbrowser Module"
-description: Opening a URL with Default Browser, Opening a URL with Different Browsers
+description: "Opening a URL with Default Browser, Opening a URL with Different Browsers"
 ---

 # Webbrowser Module